bliang01/homework3_solution/README.md

 Run,

 ```
-$ make ctests
+$ make example.out
 ```

-to compile the scripts located in the directory `ctests`.
+to compile the script `ctests/example.c` into an executable called `example.out`.
+Copy the syntax of the corresponding make command if you would like to write more C scripts.

 ## Assignment